quicwg/base-drafts/draft-ietf-quic-transport.md

 long header packets will not be acknowledged once the connection has been established.
 One way to construct a PMTU probe is to coalesce (see
-{{packet-coalesce}}) a Handshake packet ({{packet-handshake}}) with a short header PMTU probe packet in a single UDP datagram.
-If the datagram reaches the endpoint, the short header PMTU probe packet will be acknowledged.
-If the datagram elicits an ICMP message, that message may contain the source connection ID within the quoted portion of the datagram.
+{{packet-coalesce}}) a Handshake packet ({{packet-handshake}}) with a short header packet in a single UDP datagram.
+If the UDP datagram reaches the endpoint, the short header packet will be acknowledged.
+If the UDP datagram elicits an ICMP message, that message may contain the source connection ID within the quoted portion of the UDP datagram.

 # Versions {#versions}